dlaurie/Microlight/readme.md

 7. Functions: `bind compose memoize throw`

-Detailed documentation is available in the `doc` directory (made by running
+Detailed documentation is available in the `doc` directory (made by running `ldoc .` in the module diectory).

-    ldoc -t "Microlight" -p "Microlight" ml.lua

 The program `ml-demosuite.lua`, which has been designed to take advantage of interactive help (`require"help"`) when available, produces the output `ml-demosuite.txt`.

 Getting started
 ---------------